Mickey42302/JavaEditionDevTools/README.md

 The "Create Test World" button on the title screen can be used to quickly generate a world with settings that are designed to make testing easier.

+## Logs

+When this patch is enabled, the game will print debug messages to the log files.

 ## Installation

 To install this mod, place the JAR file in your "mods" directory.
 You must also install the Fabric API.